 Ian Mumford Award

 For university and college students

-This award is intended to encourage and recognize excellence in original cartographic research undertaken by university or college students who have been engaged in full- or part-time study towards a recognized academic qualification where cartography, maps or mapping forms the principal subject of research.
+This award is intended to encourage and recognize excellence in original cartographic research undertaken by university or college students, who have been engaged in full- or part-time study towards a recognized academic qualification where cartography, maps or mapping forms the principal subject of research.
 The award comprises a £200 prize, a certificate and membership of BCS for one year.